Deepender25/Readme-Architect-AI/docs/development/LOCAL_DEVELOPMENT.md

-# 🚀 Local Development Setup for AutoDoc AI
+# 🚀 Local Development Setup for ReadmeArchitect

-This guide will help you set up and run the AutoDoc AI application locally with working GitHub OAuth authentication.
+This guide will help you set up and run the ReadmeArchitect application locally with working GitHub OAuth authentication.

 ## 📋 Prerequisites